yangqianx/Data-portfolio/netflix_series_dashboard/README.md

 - **Links**: Link to the individual Rotten Tomatoes page

 ### Data Cleaning and Manipulation
 Once the data is extracted, it's cleaned to remove unwanted characters, handle missing values, and format the data for further analysis.
-This includes:
-- Cleaning the year and actor data
-- Removing unnecessary characters from text fields
-- Structuring the genre data for easier analysis

 ### Data Visualization
 The final dataset is imported into Power BI for visualization.
 Key visualizations include: